About Bolton Parent Carers

 Local Authority Coproduction Task Group

-A small working group, chaired by Jenny Wilkinson (Designated Clinical Officer for SEND) that has been tasked to develop and roll out a coproduction toolkit for the local area that supports all professionals to understand coproduction and how to embed it in their working practice.
+A small working group, chaired by Jenny Wilkinson (Designated Clinical Officer for SEND) that has developed and rolled out a coproduction toolkit in 2021 for the local area.
+The toolkit supports all professionals to understand coproduction and how to embed it in their working practice.
+Further work for this group is to develop ways to ensure coproduction is embedded in the Bolton area.
+The toolkit is available by clicking here

 Local Authority SEN Support Task Group